fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_030.md

 ## How Can Developers Recognize When It’s Time To Move On?

+It depends on your goals, as per usual.

+My personal mantra is to always ask myself "is my job getting me closer to my next goal"?
+It is that simple for me at least.

+The reason I ask this question is because of a phenomenon that is very human.
+It is the process of adjusting to things over time.
+This is how you get spoiled kids who throw tantrums over not getting their way, because their parents have conditioned them to an environment where that is what they expect.
+This is also how people can adjust to living in horrible conditions that for the majority would be nightmarish.
+People can learn to be ok with a lot.

+For me this means that I have to commit myself to keeping my options open.
+People who stay forever in the same job regardless if they like it or hate it often have no other option or lack the will to move on.
+This is how stagnation creeps in.

+Stagnation is not the worst thing in the world and it happens to everyone to some degree.
+It only becomes dangerous when it start to affect your market value.
+As a developer your market value is based on your ability to meet the current markets demand for coding and that means knowing how to work in the stack used by the companies you want to work for.
+If you are not able to keep a working understanding of current tools and practices, you should consider moving on.

+Safeguarding your long term career depends a lot on your ability to understand at what phases of your career you will be and what will be important to know at that point.
+This is why I always do a personal reflection of what value I am adding to my CV with my current job on a regular basis.
+A simple calendar reminder is enough for me to stop and ponder if I have any better options to improve my market value or improve my skills than what I have right now.

 ## What Should Developers Focus On When Starting A New Job?

 ## How Can Developers Maintain A Long-term Career In Tech?